python/cpython/Doc/reference/import.rst

 cache is up-to-date with the source ``.py`` file.
 By default, Python does this by storing the source's last-modified timestamp and size in the cache file when writing it.
-At runtime, the import system then validates the cache file by checking the stored metadata in the cache file against at source's metadata.
+At runtime, the import system then validates the cache file by checking the stored metadata in the cache file against the source's metadata.

 Python also supports "hash-based" cache files, which store a hash of the source